hackmajoris/hackmajoris.github.io/_posts/2018-01-08-Getting-up-a-personal-blog-using-Jekyll.md

 In order to create a personal site/blog, first of all, you have to create a repository using this format: **your_github_username**.github.io
 !
 It's enough to add in this repository a single **index.html** file, with some content, in order to see that the site up at https://**your_github_username**.github.io
 That's all 🙃

+Next, you will need to install Jekyll locally, if you want to do some changes regarding the theme layout.

 ### Jekyll install
 The windows installation details can be found [here](https://jekyllrb.com/docs/windows/).